r-lib/here/README.md

 <!-- badges: end -->

-The goal of the here package is to enable easy file referencing.
+The goal of the here package is to enable easy file referencing in [project-oriented workflows](https://rstats.wtf/project-oriented-workflow.html).
 In contrast to using [`setwd()`](https://rdrr.io/r/base/getwd.html), which is fragile and dependent on the way you organize your files, here uses the top-level directory of a project to easily build paths to files.

 ## Installation